Robert Coulter (Northern Ireland politician): Life and career

+At the 1998 Northern Ireland Assembly election, he was elected as an Ulster Unionist Party MLA for North Antrim.

 He was a member of the Health, Social Service and Public Safety Committee in the 1998-2003 Assembly.

 Coulter was re-elected to his Assembly seat in 2007.

-In 2010, the Reverend Dr. Robert Coulter was honoured for his public service with membership in the Civil Division of the Most Excellent Order of the British Empire.
+In 2010, the reverend Dr. Robert Coulter was honored for his public service with membership in the Civil Division of the Most Excellent Order of the British Empire.

 Coulter did not put his name forward for the 2011 election in North Antrim, effectively retiring.
 He was in his 80s.

-He died on 5 September 2018.
+Coulter died on 5 September 2018, at the age of 88.